All Is Full of Love: Recognition and legacy

 In 2008, MTV2 ranked the music video as number one on their list "Greatest Music Videos Ever".
 In 2011, "All Is Full of Love" was placed at number 14 in MusicRadar's list of the 30 best music videos of all time, and was placed in Time's list of The 30 All-TIME Best Music Videos.
 The video was also listed as the fifth-greatest of all time by NME, and the ninth top music video of the decade by Pitchfork Media.
 In addition, "All Is Full of Love" has been included in various art exhibitions and museums, including DEAF04 Exhibition in the V2 Institute for the Unstable Media in Rotterdam, Chris Cunningham in MoMA PS1 in New York City, the 49th Venice Biennale, While Interwoven Echoes Drip into a Hybrid Body – an Exhibition about Sound, Performance and Sculpture in the Migros Museum für Gegenwartskunst in Zürich, and This Is Not a Love Song in La Virreina Centre de la Imatge in Barcelona.
 The music video was also on permanent exhibition at the Museum of Modern Art in New York City.

 Chris Cunningham served as a model for a character in the novel Pattern Recognition (2003) by William Gibson, in which a fictitious music video director who puts "robot girls in his video" makes a clip characterised by the following words: "No sci-fi kitsch for Damien.
-Dreamlike things in the dawn half-light, their small breasts gleaming, white plastic shining faints as old marble", as a reference to "All Is Full of Love".
+Dreamlike things in the dawn half-light, their small breasts gleaming, white plastic shining faint as old marble", as a reference to "All Is Full of Love".
 In 2004, similarities were noted between the design of the robots in the music video and those in the film I, Robot, raising accusations of plagiarism by fans.
 E!
 News contacted Cunningham and 20th Century Fox—the studio behind the film—but neither of them returned calls for comment.
 According to Tymon Smith of The Times, 2015 American film Chappie "ends with a rip off" of the music video.
 It also was an inspiration for the opening title sequence of the television series Westworld.